 - Download the any platform solution from the repository

 - Unzip the package

 - From your Bash terminal, connect to your target site collection with

 spo login https://contoso.sharepoint.com/sites/target-site

 ./setup.sh --siteUrl https://contoso.sharepoint.com/sites/target-site --trackingUrl https://matomo.my-domain.com --trackingSiteId '2'

-Note: in this example, the package is deploy to the Site Collection App Catalog.
-You have other options like illustrated into the README.md, that allow you to manage the deployment
+Note: in this example, the package is deployed to the Site Collection App Catalog.
+You have other options illustrated into the README.md, that allow you to manage the deployment

 Hoping this post will help you 😉